Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

     .. code-block:: nginx

         server{
           server_name _;

           root /home/ubuntu/myproject/;

           location /  {
             include uwsgi_params;
             # The socket location must match that used by uWSGI
             uwsgi_pass unix:/home/ubuntu/myproject/tmp/myproject.sock;
           }
         }

 #.
-If there is a file at /var/nginx/sites-enabled/default,
+If there is a file at ``/var/nginx/sites-enabled/default``,
     remove it so your new nginx config file will catch all traffic.
     (If ``default`` is in use and important, simply add a real ``server_name`` to ``/etc/nginx/sites-enabled/myproject.conf``
     to disambiguate them.)

 #.
-Reload Nginx
+Reload nginx.

     .. code-block:: bash

        $ sudo nginx -s reload

 #.
 Visit http://localhost in a browser.
-Alternatively, call ``curl localhost``
+Alternatively call ``curl localhost``
     from a terminal.
 You should see the sample application rendered.

 #.
-If the app does not render, tail the nginx logs, then
+If the application does not render, tail the nginx logs, then
     refresh the browser window (or call ``curl localhost``) again to determine the cause. (uWSGI should still be running in a separate terminal window.)